 The Cradles Project, as part of The Council’s Behavioral Health Center for Women & Children, intervenes with the substance use of pregnant and postpartum women to help reduce future births of alcohol- and drug-exposed infants.
 This program consists of counseling, case management services and parenting education.

-The Council works every day to build healthier and brighter futures—one child, one woman and one family at a time.
+The Council’s Children’s Clinical Services team works every day to build healthier and brighter futures—one child, one woman and one family at a time.
+Click on these links to read their articles on Preparing Children for Change and 10 Tips for Back-to-School Readiness.